Altus Unification War

 Of course, forcing the tribe to fight for the capital’s entertainment could only come after pacifying the region.
 Wyndham still sat next door across the valley.
 With the village as a foothold to mount an invasion and no chance of being flanked from the valley, Godfrey and his knights could finally capture their main prize on the western front.
 Wyndham wouldn’t make it easy.
 A scarab in the Seethewater River next door rolls up Barrage, an ash of war for repeatedly firing arrows in rapid succession.
 Meanwhile, another scarab in Lux has collected Shield Crash, an ash of war for rushing offensively while defending against enemy onslaught.
 No doubt, charging up the narrow, rocky terrain to the high ground is not an enviable position for any army.
 Godfrey’s troops were constantly pelted by arrows with nothing but their shields for cover.
 Between the rain of enemy fire and the climb, it must have been a slow slog up the cliff.
 Still, they pushed through and ultimately captured the village.

-Once again, those warriors who didn’t fall in battle and faced capture were systematically killed, as were presumably many others.
+Once again, those warriors who didn’t fall in battle were systematically killed, as were many others.
 It is no accident that the Marais clan were executioners for their entire history as lords of the Shaded Castle.
 The robe worn by the family head is blue government official attire but with additional black mantle to denote lordly status for his ugly official work.
 Certainly, there were many in positions of power or related to them who might entertain rebellion if they were left in charge of the sizable village.
 As the several knights guarding their catacombs showcase, Wyndham especially concerned the kingdom.
 Indeed, the owner of the Lightning Scorpion Charm hid behind an imp statue seal when his talisman is typically used by assassins.
 Rooting out these potential insurgents was important for long-term stability of the realm.
 As reward for managing the cleanup of Godfrey’s war, the first head of the noble House Marais earned stewardship over the Shaded Castle — not like the Elden Lord would be living there for the foreseeable future.
+The family has managed the region ever since, bringing stability through bloodshed.

 With Wyndham and Lux both dealt with, the Erdtree army likely pushed beyond to the Seething River leading to Fort Laiedd.
 Looking at the size of the graveyard to its left, the garrison didn’t go down without a fight.
 We similarly cannot rule out conflict at the Hermit’s Village afterward due to the coffin cemetery preceding the huts and shacks.
 In fact, Godfrey may have continued the fight all the way to the peak of Mt.
 Gelmir.
 But if so, it ended relatively quickly.
 The snake is regarded as a traitor to the Erdtree, requiring they first be on the same side at one point.
 This rebellion must have also occurred during Godfrey’s era, since snakes came to ornament the gladiators’ armor so the audience could enjoy watching them beaten and battered.
 And so, the serpent-worshiping pagans must have come to some sort of accord with the Marika faithful during the kingdom’s formative days marked by these conquests.

 However, there is no denying that the volcano natives were in league with the Farum colonists, who were at war with Godfrey.
 There could be no peace between the two parties without settling that issue.
 In that case, perhaps the natives quickly bowed their head as a vassal state in exchange for maintaining independence, offering the colonists they harbored as a show of good will — how fitting for the serpent who would later betray this new ally.
 The village is home to a sizeable graveyard, and the only living remnant of the dragon worshipers is one wyrm who retreated deep into the magma.
-Between the fortifications and the geography, Gelmir was the most difficult land to capture outright, so these terms would be tempting.
+Between the fortifications and the geography, Gelmir was the most difficult land to capture outright, so these peace terms would be tempting.
 Vassalage would also explain why Gelmir’s culture was treated so differently from the Lux with regards to their surrender.
-Regardless, they did reach some diplomatic resolution.
+Maybe some colonists who agreed to submit were spared this fate.
+Regardless, the castle manor and Erdtree invaders did reach some diplomatic resolution.
 And with that, the Elden Lord finally united Altus Plateau under Marika’s banner.

 Storm Clouds Ahead